Year of Africa: From France

 These countries remained within the French sphere of influence, particularly in economic terms.
 France also brokered political agreements with the Mali Federation and Madagascar, waiving the mandate that departure from the French Community would lead to the end of political ties (as it had for Guinea).
 French companies thus accepted the arrangement, because they would remain well-positioned to profit from the newly independent countries—which also continued to use colonial (CFA) francs.

 The new constitutions created by these countries use some ideas from the French Constitution, including values of democracy and universal rights as well as a parliamentary system with a strong executive.
 They also sometimes use language from the UN's Universal Declaration of Human Rights.
 They all emphasize Pan-Africanism over nationalism.

-From the United Kingdom
+From Italy and the United Kingdom

 Two countries achieved independence from the British Empire in 1960: Somalia, through the unification of British Somaliland and the Trust Territory of Somalia, and Nigeria.

 On 26 June (also the day of Madagascar's independence), British Somaliland became the independent State of Somaliland.
 Five days later, it united with the Italian Trust Territory of Somalia to create the Somali Republic on 1 July.

 Nigeria had the largest population and best economy on the continent.
 It became independent on 1 October.

-Also in 1960, the Dominion of Ghana voted to become a Republic, thereby ending Queen Elizabeth II's rule, 1957–1960, as the Queen of Ghana.
+Also in 1960, the Dominion of Ghana voted to become a Republic, thereby ending Queen Elizabeth II's reign 1957–1960, as the Queen of Ghana.
 World-famous Pan-Africanist Kwame Nkrumah, formerly the Prime Minister, was simultaneously elected President, on 27 April 1960.